top of page

 Not sure about your skills?

-With rehearsals once a week, you will have time to practice before concerts, with “woodshedding” in between, if needed.
-While no audition is required, participants must possess musical skills to perform music at the level of an average high school band.
-If you are rusty, don't worry.
-It comes back!
+With rehearsals held once a week, you’ll have plenty of time to prepare for concerts, including some “woodshedding” on your own if needed.
+While no audition is required, there must be an opening in your section, and prospective members should have the musical ability to perform at the level of an average high school band.
+If you’re feeling a bit rusty, don’t worry—it comes back quickly with practice.

 What is the rehearsal schedule?